Contactless payment is a more advanced but safer method than traditional ones in the pandemic time.

 People consider contactless payment to be safer than traditional payment methods.
 The fraud rate of contactless cards is less than 50% of that of conventional cards.

 Likewise, not all systems accept contactless payments, which could cause inconvenience for customers.
-Also, the transaction limit for contactless payment is often lower than that of the traditional methods.
+Also, the transaction limit for this payment methods is often lower than that of the traditional methods.

 The biggest risk is data privacy.
 The payment system collects data immensely to keep track of the contactless transaction.